04khey/AutoPoem/README.md

 Dynamically partition this image on line boundaries   <br>
 Centre text vertically in each square image <br>
 Accept custom fonts **<--- HERE** <br>
-Analyse a given text file and request the required (N*1080)x1080 custom continuous background image <br>
+Analyse a given text file and request the required 1080x(N*1080) custom continuous background image <br>
+Title image generation with encodable legend/key images<br>
+Text from STDIN<br>
+Parse user flags for these <br
+Parse config file for user-set defaults so flags don't need to be input every time<br>
 Either accept .rtf files or have some markdown for italics, bold, strikethrough. <br>
 Integrate with Instagram API <br>